-0-30A SUB; phone (780) 492-4212; www.su.ualberta.ca/infoserv
+Suite 0-26 SUB; phone (780) 492-4212; www.su.ualberta.ca/infoserv

-This service provides information and resources to students in a wide range of areas.
-In addition to information desks in SUB, HUB and CAB Information Services provides these additional services: Online Exam Registry, Housing Registry, Tutor Registry, Used Book Registry, Ride Board, Car Pool Registry.
-To find out the latest information or use any of the registries visit our web site.
+Information Services provides information and resources to students in a wide range of areas.
+In addition to information desks in SUB, HUB, ETLC and CAB, Information Services provides: Online Exam Registry, Off-Campus Housing Listings, Tutor Listings, Used Book Listings, Ride Board and Car Pool Listings and Volunteer Opportunity Listings.
+To find out the latest information or use any of the listings visit our website.